-Posted September 30th, 2013 by & filed under Art Therapy/Counseling at SWC, Featured.
+Posted September 30th, 2013 by & filed under Student & Alumni Stories, Wild Heart Gallery, Creativity & More.

 Sometimes a concept flashing through my mind can be made clearer when I paint it.
 I grab the "thought" and infuse it with all the feeling and sensation that exists beyond words.
 I stir it around in the paint and lay it out on the canvas.
 Here is an example of using my art to…

 Posted September 25th, 2013 by & filed under Art Therapy at SWC, Counseling at SWC, Student & Alumni Stories.